couchbase/couchbase-ruby-client/README.markdown

 so you will likely receive a number of view results successfully before the error is detected.

+## Engines

+As far as couchbase gem uses [libcouchbase][8] as the backend, you can choose from several asynchronous IO options:

+* `:default` this one is used by default and implemented as the part of the ruby extensions (this mean you don't need any dependencies apart from libcouchbase2-core and libcouchbase-dev to build and use it).
+This engine honours ruby GVL, so when it comes to waiting for IO operations from kernel it release the GVL allowing interpreter to run your code.
+This technique isn't available on windows, but down't worry `:default` engine still accessible and will pick up statically linked on that platform `:libevent` engine.

+* `:libev` and `:libevent`, these two engines require installed libcouchbase2-libev and libcouchbase2-libevent packages correspondingly.
+Currently they aren't so friendly to GVL but still useful.

+* `:eventmachine` engine.
+From version 1.2.2 it is possible to use great [EventMachine][9] library as underlying IO backend and integrate couchbase gem to your current asynchronous application.
+  This engine will be only accessible on the MRI ruby 1.9+.
+Checkout simple example of usage:

+        require 'eventmachine'
+        require 'couchbase'

+        EM.epoll = true  if EM.epoll?
+        EM.kqueue = true  if EM.kqueue?
+        EM.run do
+          con = Couchbase.connect :engine => :eventmachine, :async => true
+          con.on_connect do |res|
+            puts "connected: #{res.inspect}"
+            if res.success?
+              con.set("emfoo", "bar") do |res|
+                puts "set: #{res.inspect}"
+                con.get("emfoo") do |res|
+                  puts "get: #{res.inspect}"
+                  EM.stop
+                end
+              end
+            else
+              EM.stop
+            end
+          end
+        end

 [1]: http://couchbase.com/issues/browse/RCBC
 [2]: http://freenode.net/irc_servers.shtml
 [3]: http://www.couchbase.com/develop/c/current